 Technical assistants help content creators with specialized behind-the-scenes tasks.
 You'll edit podcasts, produce videos, or manage website updates for clients.
 This works well as a side hustle for stay at home moms with creative software experience.

-- Higher earning potential due to specialized skill sets
+Pros: Higher earning potential due to specialized skill sets; opportunity to build a portfolio and attract premium clients.

-- May require upfront investment in software, tools, or equipment
+Con: May require upfront investment in software, tools, or equipment.

 6. HR/Talent Acquisition Freelancer